azavea/open-data-standards/contribute.md

 #### Issue Tracking

-If you find a bug and would like to report it please go there and create an issue.
-As always, if you need some help join us on [Gitter](https://gitter.im/locationtech/geotrellis) to chat with a developer.
+If you find a bug and would like to report it please navigate to the location and create an issue.

 #### Pull Requests